Kudoes/Airbnb-Sentiment-Analysis/README.md

 Before any sentiment scores are generated, we clean the data by removing null rows and reviews that are not in English (to the best of our ability) by utilizing the pandas and [langdetect](https://pypi.org/project/langdetect/) libraries.

 ### NLTK VADER Sentiment Tool
 To generate the sentiment score for each review/noun phrase, the NLTK lexicon-based [VADER sentiment analysis tool](http://www.nltk.org/howto/sentiment.html) is used.
 The benefit of using this tool is that it has specifically been designed to identify sentiments expressed in social media.
 The features in particular that I found most applicable to Airbnb comments were that it accounts for common acronyms expressed in social media, as well as adjusting sentiment based on capitalization and punctuation (i.e., "BAD!!" would have a much lower polarity than "bad").
+Due to the informal nature of Airbnb comments, they are usually phrased similarly to social media text and thus this module was perfect for my requirements.

 ### POS Tagging and Noun Chunk Sentiment Analysis
 Once the overall review sentiment score is generated, we utilize the [NLTK](https://www.nltk.org/book/ch07.html) library once again to identify noun and adjective associations within the review.
 First, we tokenize the comment and use POS-tagging to tag each word in the review.
 Then, a regex is used as a rule to define a noun chunk as any sequence of words that satisfy that regex requirement.
 For example, this requirement could be: \<Adjective\>\<Noun\>.
 Once these noun chunks are identified, we once again use the VADER sentiment analyzer on each noun phrase to classify each noun as being referenced in a positive or negative sense.
 The adjectives extracted are crucial in this step as they provide most of the sentiment information.
 These adjectives are stored alongside each noun for reference.